csun-comp587-s20/assign1/README.md

 echo "YOUR TEXT HERE" > FileName
 ```

-This w stays relevant from here till the end of time, add this ascii representation of a toucan:
+To make sure this file stays relevant from here till the end of time, add this ascii representation of a toucan:

 ```
 echo "░░░░░░░░▄▄▄▀▀▀▄▄███▄░░░░░░░░░░░░░░